 Yes, sometimes God tells us we cannot have something we desire.

 I want to be a fabulous professional singer!
-God has told me no and that I would just hurt people’s ears.
+God has told me no and that my “want” would be offensive to so many ears!

 God has a plan and purpose for your life and it is not going to look like someone else’s and it may not even look like what you THINK you want it to.